 This credit is based on a taxpayer's qualified investment in a vacant industrial facility located in a designated industrial recovery site.
 If the Indiana Economic Development Corporation approves the application and the plan for rehabilitation, you are entitled to a credit based on the "qualified investment."
+The minimum age for a facility to be eligible for this credit has been reduced from 20 years to 15 years.
+This credit is available to pass-through entities, such as members of partnerships and S corporations.

-For additional information regarding procedures for obtaining this credit, contact the Indiana Economic Development Corporation, One North Capitol, Suite 700, Indianapolis, IN 46204, call (317) 232-8827, or visit their website at iedc.in.gov/.
+For additional information regarding procedures for obtaining this credit, contact the Indiana Economic Development Corporation, One North Capitol, Suite 700, Indianapolis, IN 46204, call (317) 232-8800, or visit their website at http://iedc.in.gov.